 It's not the fastest or the most fun, but the Skoda Octavia vRS has great practicality and usability to make it an accomplished all-rounder

-The Octavia vRS isn't an easy car to get excited about, but that's precisely where its appeal lies.
-While other hot hatches and estates are more engaging or characterful, the vRS offers composed pace and is also practical, solid and strong value.
-Its sober styling inside and out means you won't turn heads like you would in a SEAT Leon Cupra, but it looks smart in an understated way and is solidly built.
+Its sober styling inside and out means the vRS won't turn heads like a SEAT Leon Cupra would, but it looks smart in an understated way and is solidly built.
 It's also one of the roomiest in its class, while the Golf GTI-sourced petrol is punchy, efficient and smooth.
 It's a shame the diesel is a bit too straight-laced, but the vRS 230 petrol gives a little bit more driver appeal and a whole lot of extra kit.

-The Skoda Octavia, now in its third generation, is a dependable, solid and spacious family car that doesn't try to cater for keen drivers.
+The Skoda Octavia, now in its third generation, is a dependable, solid and spacious family car that doesn't try to cater for keen drivers too much.
 The flagship hot vRS version, however, aims to inject a bit of speed and involvement into the mix.

-Launched in 2013 alongside the VW Golf GTI it shares its engine and chassis with, the Octavia vRS is available in five-door hatch or estate format and with a 2.0-litre turbocharged petrol or diesel engines and now four-wheel drive has been added into the mix.
+Launched in 2013 alongside the VW Golf GTI it shares its engine and chassis with, the Octavia vRS is available in five-door hatch or estate format and with 2.0-litre turbocharged petrol or diesel engines and now four-wheel drive has been added into the mix.
 As of last year, Skoda also offers a vRS 230, which adds an extra 10bhp, bigger brakes, an electro-mechanical front differential and lots of extra equipment.

 Built on the Volkswagen Group's much vaunted MQB platform, the Skoda Octavia vRS is closely related to the VW Golf GTI and SEAT Leon Cupra, or VW Golf GTD or Leon FR TDI, depending on whether you opt for 2.0-litre petrol or diesel power.
 The 5-door hatchback Octavia is significantly larger than any of those cars though, making it a very appealing prospect for buyers prioritising space and pace.
 If the already commodious hatch won't do the job in terms of carrying capacity, the Octavia vRS Estate almost certainly will.